Budgeting

 • Getting the more expensive house means committing to continue working full time for 5 years longer than the cheaper house

 With all that information gathered, imagine yourself years in the future in each financial and life situation you wrote up.
 Which route do you think you will be happiest with?
 Do you expect to be thrilled by your car every day for years, or are you more likely to find the novelty wearing off after the first few months and the payments a drag on other things?
-Will going home to a quiet and tidy flat by yourself be worth every penny, or will you wish you could afford to go out more?
+Will going home to a quiet and tidy flat by yourself be worth watching every penny you spend on other things, or will you wish you could afford to go out more?
 Will you get enough use and enjoyment from the extra rooms or better location to make up for the higher mortgage payments?

 Of course, you can’t predict the future perfectly.
 But taking the time to really think about what you want from your finances and lifestyle is worth the effort.
 Even if (or when!) you make mistakes, you’ll learn more about yourself and what works for you.